 Department of Criminal Justice and Forensic Investigation

-Department Head: Dr. H. Dean Buttram III dbuttram@jsu.edu
+Department Head: Dr. H. Dean Buttram III, dbuttram@jsu.edu

 Department Graduate Program Coordinator: Dr. Sheryl Pelletier, spelletier@jsu.edu